hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 ## Architecture Overview

 BumpBuddy follows a modern client-server architecture using React Native for the mobile client and Supabase as the backend service.
 The application implements a hybrid offline-first approach, allowing core functionality to work without an internet connection while syncing data when connectivity is restored.
+Supabase Realtime is enabled and implemented for live updates, providing immediate feedback when data changes.

 ## Key Components